 Tips to Take Care of Catnip

 Catnips are not fussy plants.
 They are considerably easy to grow and maintain.
 The following tips and tricks can give you the Catnip of your imagination.
-You will always have plenty of healthy leaves both for you and your cat!
+You will always have plenty of healthy leaves for you and your cat!

 1. Fertilize your Plant Monthly